LSDtopotools/lsdtt_alpine_docker/readme.md

 3. Once you do this you will get a `#` symbol showing that you are inside the container.
 You can now do *LSDTopoTools* stuff.

-### Docker notes
+### [DNSection]:Docker notes

-The direction of travel in portability seems to be away from https://www.vagrantup.com/[Vagrant] and toward https://www.docker.com/[Docker].
-We are not quite sure why this is, since the https://docs.docker.com/[docker documentation] is similar to documentation for the https://www.youtube.com/watch?v=rLDgQg6bq7o[turbo encabulator].
+The direction of travel in portability seems to be away from [Vagrant](https://www.vagrantup.com/) and toward [Docker](https://www.docker.com/).
+We are not quite sure why this is, since the [docker documentation](https://docs.docker.com/) is similar to documentation for the [turbo encabulator](https://www.youtube.com/watch?v=rLDgQg6bq7o).
 There are many people quite willing to mansplain why Docker is better but before you feel the urge to do that, please refrain: we have drank a bit of the kool-aid and have been testing *LSDTopoTools* with docker.

 #### Docker quick reference
 ***